-Refresher Safeguarding Level 2 training for all staff was arranged and took place during the Autumn Term 2019 and Spring Term 2020.
-Similar refresher training will be arranged again and will take place during 2022.
+Refresher Safeguarding Level 2 training for all staff was arranged and took place at the start of Autumn Term 2022.

 9. Teaching and Learning

 We have a strong safeguarding culture at our School, championed by our DSLs and pastoral team.
 Pupils are reminded of how to keep safe and who to speak to if they have a problem.
 In addition, during assemblies, form time and lessons our PSHE program has been mapped to ensure that age-appropriate learning takes place around the following topics: